suzuki-shunsuke/ghd2i/README.md

 ghd2i run -lock-discussion -close-discussion
 ```

-To post a coment to discussions, you need a configuration file.
+To post a comment to discussions, you need a configuration file.

 ```yaml
 discussion_comment_template: |